 At Sixth Form level, support and advice is available to all students.
-They have 1 period per week of careers but can speak to a careers teacher at anytime.
 Our aim is to help the students to make realistic and informed decisions about their future beyond the 16 – 19 Curriculum and to help students to manage the transition from the sixth form into Higher Education, Training or Employment.

 Careers for Special Education Needs (SEN)